- Off Season Digital Marketing Tips

 When you join our Premier Contractor Program, you have the option to put your company’s name or logo on our control panels and other irrigation products.
 You can enroll in our PCP program on our website.

 You can find K-Rain irrigation products at any of our authorized dealers.
-If you have any questions about K-Rain’s sprinkler systems and parts, contact us today at 800-735-7246, email us at CUSTOMERSERVICE@KRAIN.COM or fill out a ticket in our customer portal.
+If you have any questions about K-Rain’s sprinkler systems and parts, contact us today at 800-735-7246, email us at CUSTOMERSERVICE@KRAIN.COM.